focusreactive/storybook-graphql-kit/README.md

 ## Features

+1. You don't need to write `stories` or even use `React` if you only want to view the results of queries.
+It has convenient default UI to display your data.
-1. Expands nested objects to display in flat table
+2. Expands nested objects to display in flat table
-2. Detects `url` fields with image sources and outputs them
+3. Detects `url` fields with image sources and outputs them
-3. Input fields for GraphQL variables in the addon panel
+4. Input fields for GraphQL variables in the addon panel
-4. Handles GraphQL requests and renders story only with successfully received data
+5. Handles GraphQL requests and renders story only with successfully received data
-5. Works fine with any GraphQL endpoint but provides additional features for GraphCMS services
+6. Works fine with any GraphQL endpoint but provides additional features for GraphCMS services

 ## API